October 26, 2017

-At Sush Mobile we pride ourselves on the quality of our digital solutions, and one way we enable a high level of quality is by receiving continuous feedback from product managers and end-users to assist with product improvement initiatives.
+At Sush Labs we pride ourselves on the quality of our digital solutions, and one way we enable a high level of quality is by receiving continuous feedback from product managers and end-users to assist with product improvement initiatives.
 We’ve found that one of the easiest ways to receive continuous objective ‘feedback’ from end-users is by building Firebase Analytics into our solutions.

 Firebase Analytics is an analytics tool that helps capture ‘Foot traffic’, Crashes, ‘Customer journey funnels’, ‘Lifespan periods’, and many other performance indicators.
 It provides product managers and analysts with tools and reports that help to show exactly who your users are and how they are interfacing with your solution.

 Over the past year, our teams have been making the transition from Google Analytics to its replacement technology - Firebase Analytics; and there are some key differences:

 1. Firebase Analytics is the most up-to-date analytics tool available and has been built for ‘mobile first’.
 Just over a year ago, it wasn’t unheard of for mobile analytics reports to be generated using a combination of different platforms with each doing a certain thing well.
 But now we have Firebase Analytics which combines a vast array of popular analytics and reporting tools all in one dashboard.

 2. A recent addition to Firebase Analytics is Crashlytics, a crash-reporting feature for Firebase.
 Crashlytics used to be a separate service developed by Fabric, however, earlier this year it was acquired by Google who have integrated the product’s feature set inside Firebase.
 This makes it even easier for software developers to receive and analyse any crashes or error reports.